KyleNeece/KyleNeece.github.io/content/DM's Tools/Random Ideas - spoilers/Misc notes.md

 - **Monty** --> Azriel relationship
 	- Later, Istoria Rytsarey potential joining and temporary betrayal of party
 		- Come up with huge combat effects (for his choosen fable if he joins them temporarilly)
-- **Aeris Aryndor** --> moonblade attunement, sees visions of Loranos when he lived and as a powerful Elven warrior
+- **Aeris Arendor** --> moonblade attunement, sees visions of Loranos when he lived and as a powerful Elven warrior
 	- Olivia knowledge on elven tradition and relationship advice
 	- Loranos visions and past seeing, revelation of his family house and bloodline
 - **Monkey/Alex** --> mom and dad return